-For the solution of the Monge-Ampère equation in Euclidian geometry to be convex and converge monotonically, Froese and Oberman [20] use a Newton solver and a wide-stencil finite-difference scheme.
-In Euclidean geometry we are solving a different version of the Monge-Ampère eqn.
-(21) and on the sphere (eqn 22), no previous solution technique exists.
-We use fixed-point iterations and We have found by experience, trial and error and by analogy with numerical solution techniques for the rotating shallow-water equations [eg 37], some desirable properties of the spatial discretisation in order to achieve convergence.
+We have found by experience, trial and error and by analogy with numerical solution techniques for the rotating shallowwater equations (e.g. [36]), some desirable properties of the spatial discretisation in order to achieve convergence.
 Further work to improve the spatial discretisation and prove convergence is needed.